Persons aged 50+ encouraged to test for Bowel Cancer

 Everyone offered a test is strongly encouraged to take one.
 Early detection through testing helps to ensure you stand the best chance of receiving successful treatment where needed.

 If you are not sure whether you wish to take the test, we suggest that you request the home sample kit and read the materials that come with it before deciding if you wish to take it.
-The sample kit has full instructions on how to use it.
+A short video with instructions on how to take the test is also being televised on the local TV Promo Channel.

 Results from your test will be provided within four weeks, and you may be called in to speak to a doctor about these if necessary.